JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 - *Syntactic and stylistic markers*
   Like the number of passive-voice patterns, negations (e.g., “not”, “never”), modal verbs (e.g., “might”, “could”), and personal pronouns (“I”, “we”).

-  *Lexical and punctuation features*
+- *Lexical and punctuation features*
   Such as lexical density, number of questions, exclamations, quotes, commas, colons, semicolons, periods, and use of adverbs as a proxy for adjective or descriptive style.

 - *Word length ratios*
   For example, the ratio of long words (more than 6 characters) and short words (3 characters or less).

-All features were computed using custom Python functions with nltk and re, and stored in a pandas DataFrame.
+All features were computed using custom Python functions and stored in a pandas DataFrame.
 To make them usable for machine learning models, I applied standardization using StandardScaler from scikit-learn.
 This step ensures that all features are on the same scale, which is especially important when combining them with other numeric inputs like citation counts or similarity scores.

 In total, each paper was represented by 60 handcrafted features: 30 from the abstract and 30 from the full text.
-These features were then saved into the final dataset for further analysis and model training.
+These features were then saved into the final dataset for further analysis and model training.A full list and description of all handcrafted text-based features can be found in @T:featuredescription.

+#figure(
+  table(
+    columns: 2,
+    table.header(
+      [Feature Name],
+      [Description],
+    ),

+    [hc_00_char_count], [Total number of characters in the text], [hc_01_word_count], [Total number of words in the text], [hc_02_avg_word_len], [Average word length in the text], [hc_03_stopword_count], [Number of stopwords in the text], [hc_04_stopword_ratio], [Ratio of stopwords to total words], [hc_05_sentence_count], [Number of sentences in the text], [hc_06_avg_sentence_length], [Average number of words per sentence], [hc_07_type_token_ratio], [Type-token ratio (vocabulary richness)],
+    [hc_08_uppercase_ratio], [Ratio of uppercase characters],
+    [hc_09_digit_ratio], [Ratio of digits to total characters], [hc_10_special_char_ratio], [Ratio of special characters],
+    [hc_11_passive_like], [Count of passive-like verb phrases],
+    [hc_12_negation_count], [Number of negation words],
+    [hc_13_modal_verb_count], [Number of modal verbs],
+    [hc_14_pronoun_we_count], [Occurrences of 'we'],
+    [hc_15_pronoun_i_count], [Occurrences of 'I'],
+    [hc_16_certainty_word_count], [Count of certainty words (e.g., 'always')], [hc_17_hedge_word_count], [Count of hedge words (e.g., 'might', 'seems')], [hc_18_lexical_density], [Ratio of content words to total words], [hc_19_question_count], [Number of question marks],
+    [hc_20_exclamation_count], [Number of exclamation marks],
+    [hc_21_quote_count], [Number of quotation marks],
+    [hc_22_comma_count], [Number of commas],
+    [hc_23_colon_count], [Number of colons],
+    [hc_24_semicolon_count], [Number of semicolons],
+    [hc_25_adj_count], [Number of adverbs (words ending in -ly)], [hc_26_avg_token_length], [Average token length],
+    [hc_27_long_word_ratio], [Ratio of words with more than 6 characters], [hc_28_short_word_ratio], [Ratio of words with 3 or fewer characters], [hc_29_period_count], [Number of periods in the text], ),
+  caption: title-caption(
+    [Overview of 30 Handcrafted Linguistic Features],
+    [Each feature was computed for both abstract (`hc_`) and full text (`hc_ft_`) versions to quantify structure, syntax, and style for each paper.], ),
+)<T:featuredescription>

-=== Metadata Features (?)
+// === Metadata Features

-- Author-related: number of authors, affiliations, corresponding author country.
-- Article-related: publication year, field/domain, institution type.
-- Language and country distribution.

-=== Network-Based Features (?)

-For my *GNN models*, I further enriched the dataset with *graph-based features*, including:

-- *Citation Counts*: In-degree and out-degree from the citation graph.
-- *Author Metrics*: Aggregated publication and citation counts per author.
-- *Node Embeddings*: Using *Node2Vec* trained on the citation graph to capture structural relationships among papers.
+//- OriginalPaperDate: Used to extract the publication year of each article.
+This temporal metadata allows for time-based comparisons, and could reveal shifts in fraud prevalence or detection over time.
+//- Country: Based on author affiliations.
+For multi-country papers, all countries listed were retained and used to generate indicators (e.g., number of countries, presence of top countries).
+//- Institution: Captures the organizations listed in the paper.
+From this field, derived features included the number of institutions per paper and binary indicators for top institutions, as described earlier.
+//- Domain and Field: These represent broader and more specific research areas, respectively (e.g., Domain: Medicine; Field: Oncology).
+They help account for domain-specific language patterns and publication norms.
+//- Author: Used to extract author count, as well as indicators for presence of frequent authors (top 100).
+Also forms the basis for author-related features used in the GNN setup.

+//All metadata features were either one-hot encoded (for categorical variables such as country or field) or standardized (for numeric values such as publication year or author count) before being fed into the classifiers as described in @onehot.

 == Additional Metadata Enrichment via OpenAlex API

-To extend the initial dataset with more detailed structural and contextual information, I implemented a custom asynchronous crawler leveraging the [OpenAlex API](https://openalex.org/).
-This enrichment step was critical for supplying additional input features to my models — especially those relying on citation networks, authorship metadata, and paper connectivity.

-In order to query OpenAlex at scale and avoid throttling issues, I registered and used a *personal API key*, which granted me higher rate limits and ensured reliable access to the required endpoints.

-For each paper in the dataset (based on its DOI), the crawler retrieved:

-- *Cited-by Count*: The number of papers citing the target article.
-- *Outgoing Citations*: A list of DOIs representing all works the article references.
-- *Incoming Citations*: A list of OpenAlex records (with IDs, DOIs, and titles) for all articles that cite the target paper.
-These were retrieved via paginated queries and merged to ensure full coverage.

-In addition to paper-level information, I collected extensive *author-level metadata* for each listed contributor:

-- *OpenAlex Author ID and ORCID* (if available),
-- *Works Count and Citation Count* (overall and per year),
-- *Institutional Affiliations* from both the specific authorship and the most recent known association,
-- *Topical Embeddings* via `x_concepts`, including concept IDs, display names, and relevance scores.

-The enriched metadata was later used to compute network-based features such as in-degree, out-degree.
-These features played a vital role in powering the graph-based models, particularly in the Graph Neural Network (GNN) framework.I initially included PageRank as a network feature to capture the relative importance of each paper based on citation links.
-However, the computed values were extremely small with no meaningful variation across nodes.
-The maximum and minimum values differed only at the 18th decimal place.
-This indicates that the citation graph was too sparse or poorly connected for PageRank to provide useful insights.
-Due to its lack of variance and interpretability, I decided to exclude the PageRank feature from further analysis.

-The other author features had a lot of potential for model improvement.
-For example, the average citation activity of authors could help indicate their reputation, while the variety of research topics could hint at whether a paper was more specialized or broad.
-Similarly, institutional data could give insights into where retracted papers tend to come from.

-However, I wasn’t able to fully integrate all of this author-level data into my models due to time constraints.
-Features like citation trends over time or topic diversity would have required more pre-processing and aggregation.
-Although I did manage to use some basic citation-based features like in-degree, out-degree for my graph-based model, the more detailed author metadata wasn’t included in the final training pipeline.

-maybe in other section: Still, collecting this data was a useful step.
-It gave me a deeper understanding of what additional information could be useful for retraction prediction.
-Even though I didn’t use all of it in this version of the project, the enriched dataset is ready and could be used in future experiments to improve the results.

-== Computed Citation Statistics

-From the enriched citation metadata, I derived two additional numeric features representing local network structure:

-The first feature, incoming_citations_count, represents the number of other papers that cite a given paper—this is equivalent to the paper's in-degree in the directed citation graph.

-The second feature, outgoing_citations_count, indicates how many references the paper includes, corresponding to its out-degree.

-Both values were derived by counting the number of entries in the incoming_citations and outgoing_citations lists, respectively.

-These were calculated by counting the number of entries in the fields `incoming_citations` and `outgoing_citations`, respectively.
-They provide important indicators of a paper’s position and connectivity in the citation network and are used both for exploratory data analysis and as input features in downstream models.

-== Node Embeddings for the Citation Network

-To incorporate structural information from the citation network into my models, I generated *node embeddings* using the directed citation graph constructed from paper-to-paper references.

-Each node in the graph corresponds to a paper (identified by its DOI), and each directed edge represents a citation from one paper to another.

-The embedding pipeline followed these steps:

-1. *Graph Construction*
-   A directed graph was built using the `networkx.DiGraph` class.
-Each node corresponds to a paper DOI, and directed edges were added from the citing paper to each of its cited papers.
-Invalid entries (e.g., malformed DOIs) were filtered out during construction.

-2. *Embedding Model Selection*
-   I used ProNE, a scalable and fast graph embedding model well-suited for large graphs.
-It was configured with 64-dimensional output vectors and trained on the full graph.
-Optionally, GGVec was considered as an alternative embedding algorithm, offering a good trade-off between quality and speed.

-3. *Embedding Training*
-   The model was trained directly on the citation graph to learn low-dimensional vector representations for each paper, capturing both structural and topological relationships.

-4. *Embedding Extraction and Storage*
-   After training, embeddings were extracted and filtered to include only papers present in the modeling dataset.
-The final node embeddings were stored in `.pkl` format, and the trained model was also saved for reproducibility.

-These embeddings served as input features for models requiring a dense, vectorized representation of each paper's position in the citation network, such as GNN-based classifiers and hybrid ML pipelines.

-To explore the learned node embeddings, I applied t-SNE to reduce the 64-dimensional vectors to 2D.
-The resulting embeddings were visualized in scatterplots, colored by metadata attributes such as year, field, domain, and retraction status.
-This provided an intuitive overview of potential structure or clustering in the citation network.

-#image("emb by year.png", width: 200pt)

-#image("emb by field.png", width: 200pt)

-#image("emb by domain.png", width: 200pt)

-#image("emb by retraction.png")

-== Metadata Thresholding & One-Hot Encoding for Rare Categories
+To extend the initial dataset with more detailed structural and contextual information, I implemented a custom asynchronous crawler leveraging the OpenAlex API (https://openalex.org/).
+This enrichment step was critical for supplying additional input features to my models.

+To ensure stable and high-throughput access, I registered and used a personal API key.
+This granted increased rate limits and allowed for robust large-scale querying.

+For each paper in the dataset (identified by its DOI), the crawler retrieved:

+- Outgoing citations: A list of DOIs representing all works referenced by the article.
+- Incoming citations: A list of OpenAlex records (IDs, DOIs, titles) for all articles that cite the target paper.
+These were retrieved via paginated queries and merged for full coverage.

+This enriched citation metadata enabled the computation of structural features, such as in-degree and out-degree, that reflect a paper’s connectivity within the scholarly graph.
+While I did not implement a full Graph Neural Network (GNN), I incorporated these graph-derived features and node embeddings into traditional classifiers to capture structural information in a compact and learnable format.

+Initially, I also experimented with PageRank to quantify the relative centrality of papers within the citation graph.
+However, the resulting values showed almost no meaningful variance—differences only emerged at the 18th decimal place.
+This suggests that the citation network was too sparse or weakly connected to support informative PageRank scores.
+Therefore, I excluded PageRank from the final feature set due to its lack of interpretability and discriminative power.

+=== Citation-Based Network Features

+From the enriched metadata, I derived two numeric features reflecting local citation structure:

+- `incoming_citations_count`: The number of other papers that cite a given paper (i.e., the paper’s in-degree).
+- `outgoing_citations_count`: The number of references made by the paper (i.e., the paper’s out-degree).

+These features were obtained by counting entries in the `incoming_citations` and `outgoing_citations` lists.
+They provide important indicators of a paper’s visibility, impact, and referencing behavior and were included in both exploratory analysis and as model inputs.

+=== Node Embeddings for the Citation Network

+To further leverage the structure of the citation graph, I generated node embeddings that represent each paper as a dense vector in a lower-dimensional space.

+Each node in the graph corresponds to a paper (by DOI), and each directed edge represents a citation from one paper to another.

+The embedding pipeline included the following steps:

+1. *Graph construction*: A directed graph was built using the `networkx.DiGraph` class.
+Nodes represent paper DOIs, and edges point from citing to cited papers.
+The constructed citation graph, based on outgoing citation links, consisted of 10,533,332 nodes and 17,326,008 directed edges.
+These values highlight the graph's large scale and the need for scalable representation learning techniques.

+2. *Embedding model*: I used ProNE (Probability-based Network Embedding), a scalable and efficient graph embedding algorithm.
+It was configured to produce 64-dimensional vectors and trained on the entire citation graph.
+Unlike GNNs, ProNE does not rely on message passing but uses spectral propagation and matrix factorization techniques to learn unsupervised representations.

+3. *Embedding training and storage*: After training, embeddings were extracted and matched to the subset of papers included in the modeling dataset.

+These node embeddings served as structural features in my classification models.
+They provide compact representations of each paper's position and neighborhood in the citation network, allowing machine learning models to learn from structural relationships without requiring full graph traversal at runtime.

+To explore potential structure in the learned embeddings, I applied t-SNE for dimensionality reduction and visualized the embeddings in two-dimensional scatterplots.
+Points were color-coded by metadata such as publication year, field, domain, and retraction status.
+This offered a qualitative view into whether papers with similar characteristics tend to cluster in the embedding space, suggesting topical or structural grouping patterns as shown in @embedding1 and @embedding2.

+#figure(
+  image("emb by domain.png", width: 390pt),
+  caption: [
+    A t-SNE projection of ProNE node embeddings, colored by research domain.
+  ]
+)<embedding1>

+#figure(
+  image("emb by retraction.png", width: 380pt),
+  caption: [
+    A t-SNE projection of ProNE node embeddings, colored by retraction status.
+  ]
+)<embedding2>

+The resulting plot in @embedding1 shows clear separation between domains, with distinct clusters forming for papers in the Life Sciences, Physical Sciences, Health Sciences, and Social Sciences.

+This indicates that the ProNE embeddings successfully capture high-level structural similarities within the citation network that align with scientific domains.
+For example, Life Sciences papers (purple) and Social Sciences papers (blue) are densely grouped in specific regions of the plot.
+This domain-specific clustering suggests that the citation patterns learned by the embedding model reflect not only graph topology but also the semantic structure of scientific discourse, as papers within the same domain tend to cite each other more frequently.

+A notable cluster in the 2D t-SNE projection—visibly separated from the main embedding cloud (see green blob in @embedding2) was found to correspond to 1,682 papers.
+Upon inspection of their structural graph properties, all of these papers exhibited an in-degree of zero, meaning that they are never cited by any other paper in the graph.
+This indicates structural isolation, supporting the hypothesis that the blob reflects a disconnected subset of the citation network.
+These papers still include citations (mean out-degree = 105.3), but show extremely skewed citation behavior, with one paper citing over 24,000 others.
+Such patterns may indicate data anomalies, automatically generated references, or low-quality articles from paper mills.
+Their disconnected status may also explain the model’s difficulty in embedding them meaningfully, resulting in their collapse into a dense blob in the t-SNE plot.

+== Metadata Thresholding & One-Hot Encoding for Rare Categories<onehot>

 In my dataset, columns like `Country`, `Institution`, `Author`, `Domain`, and `Field` had many different values.
 Some of these values only showed up a few times, which made it hard for models to learn anything useful from them.
 For example, if one university only appeared in two papers, it would not provide a strong learning signal and could even lead to overfitting.